 - Eating his or her own poop

-- Aggression and destructive behaviour, e.g., chewing shoes, furniture
+- Aggression and destructive behavior, e.g., chewing shoes, furniture

 Punishing your dog whenever he or she exhibits any of the above symptoms will not help matters.